teambit/docs/docs/testing-components.md

 ## Testing a component

-Use [bit test](/docs/apis/cli-all#test) to test components that have a tester and test files:
+Use [bit test](/docs/apis/cli-all#test) to test components that have an associated tester and test files:

 ```shell
 $ bit test foo/bar